-Which crowdfunding websites should I use?
+Which crowdfunding platforms should I use?

-Popular crowdfunding websites include:
+Popular websites for students crowdfunding for university include:

 What are the advantages of crowdfunding?

-What are the disadvantages of crowdfunding?
+What are the disadvantages?

-- Get creative - There are millions of students around the world who need funding for tuition fees, so you must stand out from the crowd and emphasise why you deserve it more than anyone else.
+- Get creative - there are millions of students around the world who need funding for tuition fees, so you must stand out from the crowd and emphasise why you deserve it more than anyone else.
 This can be done by creating an engaging video, and offering inventive and personable rewards.
 Explain why you're doing postgraduate study and how you're going to make the world a better place.
 Nobody is going to support a degree that has no discernible impact.

-- Have realistic expectations - Many project creators mistakenly believe that crowdfunding is magic, and assume that Google will automatically send philanthropists straight to your page.
+- Have realistic expectations - many project creators mistakenly believe that crowdfunding is magic, and assume that Google will automatically send philanthropists straight to your page.
 The reality is that the majority of your contributions will come from friends and family.
-The tone and style of your pitch is therefore crucial; to capture a wider audience, you must inspire people.
+The tone and style of your pitch is therefore crucial - to capture a wider audience, you must inspire people.
 If you don't back yourself, don't expect other people to.